Eric-JT/RPGGame/README.md

 Three types of enemies

-Player kills first enemiy, grabs key moves to next room for each room.
+Player kills first enemy, grabs key moves to next room, do for each room.
-Final room has boss, kill boss grab gold, take gold back to frirsts troom, win the game.
+Final room has boss, kill boss grab gold, take gold back to first room, win the game.

 second objective
 if we kill the boss and still have time